 - 2 cups milk

 - 2 cups freshly shredded cheese (I used a combo of Monterey Jack and cheddar)

 - salt and pepper to taste

 - In a medium-sized pot, cook pasta according to package instructions, strain and then set aside (you can toss with olive oil to prevent the noodles from sticking together).

 - Return the pot to the stove and set flame to medium heat, add the butter and let it melt.

-- Whisk in the flour and cook for about 15 seconds, stirring until the flour is toasty.
+- Whisk in the flour and cook for about 1 minute, stirring until the flour is cooked.